-- The United States should not be charged fees under this schedule, except as prescribed in Items 2, 4, and 5 when the information requested is available through remote electronic access. - Federal agencies or programs that are funded from judiciary appropriations (agencies, organizations, and individuals providing services authorized by the Criminal Justice Act, 18 U.S.C. § 3006A, and bankruptcy administrators) should not be charged any fees under this schedule. - (1) For docketing a case on appeal or review, or docketing any other proceeding, \$450. - Each party filing a notice of appeal pays a separate fee to the district court, but parties filing a joint notice of appeal pay only one fee. - There is no docketing fee for an application for an interlocutory appeal under 28 U.S.C. § 1292(b) or other petition for permission to appeal under Fed.
+- The United States should not be charged fees under this schedule, except as prescribed in Items 2, 4, and 5 when the information requested is available through remote electronic access. - Federal agencies or programs that are funded from judiciary appropriations (agencies, organizations, and individuals providing services authorized by the Criminal Justice Act, 18 U.S.C. § 3006A, and bankruptcy administrators) should not be charged any fees under this schedule.

+(1) For docketing a case on appeal or review, or docketing any other proceeding, \$500.

+- Each party filing a notice of appeal pays a separate fee to the district court, but parties filing a joint notice of appeal pay only one fee. - There is no docketing fee for an application for an interlocutory appeal under 28 U.S.C. § 1292(b) or other petition for permission to appeal under Fed.
 R. App.
-P. 5, unless the appeal is allowed. - There is no docketing fee for a direct bankruptcy appeal or a direct bankruptcy cross appeal, when the fee has been collected by the bankruptcy court in accordance with item 14 of the Bankruptcy Court Miscellaneous Fee Schedule.
+P. 5, unless the appeal is allowed. - There is no docketing fee for a direct bankruptcy appeal or a direct bankruptcy cross appeal, when the fee has been collected by the bankruptcy court in accordance with item 14 of the Bankruptcy Court Miscellaneous Fee Schedule. - This fee is collected in addition to the statutory fee of \$5 that is collected under 28 U.S.C. § 1917.

-[Upon filing a notice of appeal in the district court, appellant shall pay the clerk of the district court a fee of \$455, which includes a \$5 filing fee for the notice of appeal, and a \$450 fee for docketing the appeal in this court.
-Upon filing a petition for review of an agency order or a petition for writ of mandamus, petitioner shall the pay the prescribed docketing fee of \$450, payable to the Clerk, U.S. Court of Appeals, or submit a properly executed application for leave to proceed in forma pauperis.]
+[Upon filing a notice of appeal in the district court, appellant shall pay the clerk of the district court a fee of \$505, which includes the \$5 statutory filing fee for the notice of appeal, and a \$500 fee for docketing the appeal in this court.
+Upon filing a petition for review of an agency order or a petition for writ of mandamus, petitioner shall pay the \$500 docketing fee, payable to the Clerk, U.S. Court of Appeals.]